marcransome/pond/README.md

 ## Additional documentation

 Only a small subset of operations is documented here.
-Additional documentation is provided by the `pond` command when invoked with no arguments or the `--help` option.
+Additional documentation is provided through usage output when `pond` is invoked with no arguments, or by invoking it with the `--help` option.
 Use `pond <command> --help` for details of a specific command.

-Further documentation is provided in separate man page discussed below.
+An optional man page is provided and discussed in more detail below.

 ### Installing the man page